Forethought-Technologies/AutoChain/docs/examples.md

 ```

-Output would be like the following
+Outputs would be like the following

 ```text
 >>> User: How much is this basic rice cooker
 Planning